geoffryan/PSI-Numerical-Methods-2026-Optimization/README.md

 - `nbody_output.py`: Buffers output and writes HDF5 instead of txt.
 Marginal runtime improvement over `nbody_transpose`, file size halved.
 - `nbody_cext.py`: Performs the force and energy calculations in a C extension `cbody` (located in `src`, compile with `uv sync --reinstall`).
 2x-10x faster than `nbody_output` depending in problem size, matches _rough_ theoretical expectation for single core performance.

+## Building `cbody`

+The C-extension `cbody` must be compiled into a Python module before it can be called.
+In `uv` this will happen when you run `uv run` for the first time, and you can trigger again with `uv sync --reinstall`.
+Otherwise it can be build with `pip install -e .` or equivalent `conda` commands.
+The last `.` in that command is important!

 ## Performance Metrics

 A single force calculation between a pair of bodies requires as least 16 floating point operations (including a division and square root).
 To compute the full force on all N bodies requires N(N-1)/2 force calculations.
 An RK4 step requires these forces to be computed 4 times.
 A full RK4 timestep then contains 4 x 16 x N(N-1)/2 ~32N<sup>2</sup> floating point ops.
 If operations can be scheduled once per clock cycle, a 4GHz CPU *should* be able to complete an RK4 timestep in ~8 N<sup>2</sup> ns.